The Complete Uk lawn glossary

 Grasses you don't want in your lawn.
 They look different, grow differently, and spoil the uniform appearance.

 The creatures that can damage your lawn from above and below.
-Click any pest for full identification, lifecycle, and control advice.
+Tap any pest for full identification, lifecycle, and control advice.

-The 11 diseases you're most likely to encounter in UK lawns.
-Click any disease for full details on identification, prevention, and treatment.
+The 11 diseases you are most likely to encounter in UK lawns.
+Tap any disease for full details.

 🌍 Why Online Lawn Advice Can Be Confusing

 A lot of lawn content online comes from America or Australia, where they grow completely different grasses.
-They're using warm season grasses like Bermuda and Zoysia that thrive in heat and go brown all winter.
+They are using warm season grasses like Bermuda and Zoysia that thrive in heat and go brown all winter.

-This glossary explains the differences so you can filter out what's useful and ignore what's not.
+This glossary explains the differences so you can filter out what is useful and ignore what is not.

 🇺🇸 US & Canada Grass Types